arcus/Arcus_Labs_Orientation/data_contribution_2_data.md

 When you are ready to archive your lab data, please submit the following request in the [Arcus Help Center](https://pm.arcus.chop.edu/servicedesk/customer/portal/6/create/256) to begin the data contribution process.

-### Arcus Data Lifecycle
+## Arcus Data Lifecycle

-Before describing the template in detail, give background of its history and integration into Arcus data lifecycle.
-The project template is integral to Arcus data sharing.
+Arcus' goal for research data management and the project template is to provide tools that are relevant throughout the entire lifecycle of research data.
+The project template is adaptabtable and iterative, as opposed to being a rigid, inflexible solution.
+The project template exhibits the required flexibility to encompass diverse data capturing needs, while also maintaining a universal quality that facilitates seamless communication among various projects spanning different domains, thereby promoting effective data sharing.

 **How was this structure developed?**